 - Providing guidance and technical assistance regarding transcribing speech to text in meetings, conference calls and other event settings.

-- This position requires travel to emergency sites.
+75% or less - This position requires travel to emergency sites.
 Non-emergency travel may be required.